Cedar College and my relationship issues & Public Liability lawsuit (part6)

 I asked God ‘where are you?’.
 Preventing a tree from falling should be easy since you created the world in six days.
 While in rehab, I woke up in agony and unfortunately, the pain remains.
 In January 2011 I returned home after 16 months in the hospital.
 In 2012 my wife and I separated, and following this, I experienced mental health issues, including an attempt to hurt myself.
 An unexpected visitor stopped this and I spent time in psychiatric health care and heard a voice say ‘You do not belong here’.

 I cannot blame God for what happened to me.
 God placed the right people in the right place many times, those at the accident, Wendy, the unexpected visitor, my parents, Madie, my children and friends.
-I think being able to swim 40 laps, and surviving the accident, and living with my children is also a miracle.
+I think swimming 40 laps, and surviving the accident, and living with my children is also a miracle.

 Many people on stage have and will be congratulating the year 12 students.
 I will too, and congratulations on your efforts, however, I want to thank the parents, the caregivers, and everyone else who played a role in supporting the students.
 And students, please thank them, and reward them by keeping your bedroom tidy.